Integrating Stripe Checkout or Using Snipcart: A Detailed ComparisonFebruary 20, 2020

 With Stripe Checkout, you get an optimized shortcut to direct, one-off payments on your site.
 Simple, cheap, beautiful.
 But you don't get an e-commerce platform.
 And it's fine: for many projects, Checkout will be a perfect fit.
 If you want to run an actual online store, however, you'll need more.

 With Snipcart, you get a lean, developer-oriented shopping cart platform.
 You pick your CMS or static site generator, and you customize your cart however you see fit.
 You get more control on shipping, gateways, customers, orders & discounts thanks to a full backoffice dashboard.
-The extra you pay is worth it if you need a thing or two (or more) in our features list.
+The extra you pay is worth it if you need one or two (or more) of our included features.

 I sincerely hope this post helped shed light on the positioning of Stripe Checkout vs. Snipcart.
 If you enjoyed this post and found it valuable, take a second to share it on Twitter.
 We'd love to know your thoughts and experiences with either Stripe Checkout or our own product in the comments.